sailfishos-mirror/wayland-protocols/README.md

-When a protocol has reached a stage where it is ready for wider adoption, and after the [GOVERNANCE section 2.3] requirements have been met, it enters the "testing" phase.
+When a protocol has reached a stage where it is ready for wider adoption, and after the [GOVERNANCE section 2.3] requirements have been met, it enters the "staging" phase.
 At this point, the protocol is added to the `staging/` directory of wayland-protocols and made part of a release.
 What this means is that implementation is encouraged in clients and compositors where the functionality it specifies is wanted.